 |Where to Start|

 For the beginner, a pro-am tournament trail is the place to be.
 The rules of the circuit help beginning anglers learn more about the sport.
-Each tournament features a Co-Angler Division that allows new anglers to learn without the expense of owning a boat or the stress of operating another persons boat.|
+Each tournament features a Co-Angler Division that allows new anglers to learn without the expense of owning a boat or the stress of operating another person's boat.

-About 15 years ago, a young Michigan angler took an interest in tournament bass fishing.
+Years ago, a young Michigan angler took an interest in tournament bass fishing.
 He entered his first local fishing contest using a small aluminum boat with tiller steering and a 15-horsepower outboard motor.

-While the boat and motor were small by today's standards, that tin boat launched the professional bass fishing career of one of today's hottest Wal-Mart FLW Tour stars - David Walker of Cannon, Kentucky.
+While the boat and motor were small by today's standards, that tin boat launched the professional bass fishing career of one of today's hottest FLW Tour stars - David Walker of Cannon, Kentucky.

 "I had no idea what I was doing.
 I fished the tournament and did terrible," Walker recalls.
-"But I liked it, and I said 'I'm going to figure out how to do that.'"
+"But I liked it, and I said, 'I'm going to figure out how to do that.'"